How to Visit Grand Teton National Park and Jackson Hole in One Day (Itinerary)

 Where to stay

 Idaho Falls is an option if you’re looking to stay somewhere to save some money, as long as you’re ok with the long drive into the park.
-The main place people stay when visiting the Grand Tetons and a place I wish we had spent more time at is Jackson Hole.

-Jackson Hole
+Jackson Hole in One Day

-- Explore the vibrant downtown area, filled with art galleries, boutiques, and restaurants offering a taste of local cuisine.
-When we were in Jackson Hole we saw a free Jon Pardi concert in the town square and it was awesome to be around all the locals, drinking beer, wearing cowboy hats and boots etc and just vibing with the music and the locals.
+- When we were in Jackson Hole we saw a free Jon Pardi concert in the town square.
+It was awesome to be around all the locals, drinking beer, wearing cowboy hats and boots etc and just vibing with the music and the locals.

 - They have zip line courses in the summer on the large ski hill directly overlooking the town, and if you’re going in the winter to go skiing there, prepare to be amazed, but also prepare to wait cause it’s a HUGE spot for people to visit to go on a ski trip.